 - Leave materials behind so they can review them when you part ways (and include your contact information).

 For the third one, this is a simple cover letter, one-page business plan, or executive summary.
-For an SBA banker, leave him or her just the executive summary page of your business plan, and ask them to please keep their ears open for anyone who might be able to invest.
+For an SBA banker, leave him or her just the executive summary page of your business plan.
+Ask them to please keep their ears open for anyone who might be able to invest.
 Bankers often get investors as clients, and you never know who they may be able to connect you with.

 Sometimes, an initial rejection is not a closed door.

 When people hear an idea, they need to mull it over and sleep on the concept.
-Rarely will a business idea be accepted by an investor or lender in one sitting.
+Rarely will an investor or lender accept a business idea in one sitting.
 There is a vetting and evaluation process.
-Their thoughts on your business idea may veer towards “yes” and may teeter towards “no” a few times before it lands on one or the other.
+Their thoughts on your business idea may sway between “yes” and “no” a few times before making a final decision.

-Until you get funded, try to see everyone you pitch to as a potential partner, and treat them like an ally who can become educated on your idea with time — not like a person you need to sell or close right this instant.
+Until you get funded, try to see everyone you pitch to as a potential partner.
+Treat them like an ally who can become educated on your idea with time.